COVID-19-Causal-Reasoning/causal-reasoning/docs/index.md

 ### Step 1.
 Data collection from different domains using certain data standards

-Data from different source will have to be cleaned to generate standardized data format to construct the comprehensive knowledge graph for analysis and modeling
+Data from different resources will have to be cleaned to generate standardized data format to construct the comprehensive knowledge graph for analysis and modeling

 ### Step 2.
 Merge all tables to generate comprehensive COVID-19 knowledge graph